Technulgy-LGNU/OpenSource-Mechanics/Team_Robotronic/README.md

-# Team Faabs 2023 Robot
+# Team Robotronic 2023 Robot

 This repository contains mechanics of our 2023 robot.
 Mechanics are designed with Autodesk Inventor 2025 Professional.